asm-naim/pdsnd_github/README.md

 ### Description
 This project was created for the submission of Udacity - Programming For Data Science With Python Nanodegree.
-The student needs to create an interactive program in the terminal to study the descriptive statistics of bikeshare systems in 3 cities in the Uniterd States which is :
+The student needs to create an interactive program in the terminal to study the descriptive statistics of bikeshare systems in 3 cities in the United States which is :
     1. Chicago
     2. New York City
     3. Washington